NethServer/docs/administrator-manual/en/accounts.rst

 After installing Samba Active Directory, the :guilabel:`Users and groups` page has two default entries; both are disabled: :dfn:`administrator` and :dfn:`admin`.
-"Administrator" is the default Active Directory privileged account and is not required by |product|; it is safe to keep it disabled.
-"Admin" is defined by |product| as the default system administrative account.
-It is member of the AD "Administrators" and "Domain admins" groups.
+"Administrator" is the default Active Directory privileged account and is not required by |product|; it is safe to keep it disabled. "admin" is defined by |product| as the default system administrative account.
+It is member of the AD "domain admins" group.
 See :ref:`admin-account-section` section for more details.